 What Makes a Design Truly Tattoo-Ready

 Not every beautiful illustration translates to skin.
-A tattoo-ready commissioned design has a few specific qualities baked in from the start.
+A tattoo-ready commissioned design has a few specific qualities baked in from the very start.

 Let’s Talk About Your Piece

 You can start the process on my tattoo commission page and tell me what you’re thinking.
 Even a fuzzy idea is enough to begin.
+View the collection, reach out, and let’s make something that’s yours alone.